-The Group recognise two forms of currency risk:
+The Group recognises two forms of currency risk:

 - Currency risk where there is a mismatch between assets and liabilities by currency ('Currency Mismatch Risk').
-The Company has very low risk appetite for this risk and mitigates currency risk by matching policyholder liabilities with assets denominated in the same currency; and - Reporting risk when translating the financial results into the reporting currency, EUR ('Currency Translation Risk').
+The Company has very low risk appetite for this risk and mitigates currency risk by matching policyholder liabilities with assets denominated in the same currency or hedged back to the same currency as the liabilities; and - Reporting risk when translating the financial results into the reporting currency, Euro ('Currency Translation Risk').
+The Group has exposure to this risk as a result of holding surplus assets in GBP and USD.
+The reporting risk arising from fluctuations in GBP, USD and other non-Euro assets to the Euro ("EUR") exchange rate is an accepted risk for Monument Re.

 At the reporting date, the Company had limited exposure to Currency Mismatch Risk.
-This exposure is largely as a result of the Company's expenses being denominated in EUR and GBP whilst the fund management charges to cover these expenses are based on underlying assets denominated in other currencies (with particular exposure to USD).

-The Company also had some exposure to Currency Translation Risk as a result of holding surplus assets in GBP and USD.
-The reporting risk arising from fluctuations in GBP and USD assets to the EUR exchange rate is an accepted risk for Monument Re.

-The Company's main exposures to Currency Mismatch and Translation Risk at the reporting date are provided below:
+However, the Company does have exposure to Currency Translation Risk as a result of holding surplus assets, mainly in GBP and USD.
+The Company's main exposures to Currency Translation Risk are given below:

-- A 10% appreciation in EUR relative to USD would reduce the Company's net assets by €2.2m (\$2.7m). - A 10% appreciation in EUR relative to GBP would increase the Company's net assets by €0.3m (£0.3m). - A 10% appreciation in EUR relative to SEK would reduce the Company's net assets by €1.1m (SEK11.5m). - A 10% appreciation in EUR relative to NOK would reduce the Company's net assets by €0.5m (NOK4.9m).
+- A 10% appreciation in EUR relative to USD would reduce the Company's net assets by EUR 15.5m (USD 21.0m). - A 10% appreciation in EUR relative to GBP would reduce the Company's net assets by EUR 54.7m (GBP 54.3m). - A 10% appreciation in EUR relative to SEK would reduce the Company's net assets by EUR 2.4m (SEK 24.8m). - A 10% appreciation in EUR relative to NOK would reduce the Company's net assets by EUR 1.2m (NOK 12.1m).

-A 10% appreciation in EUR relative to DKK would reduce the Company's net assets by €0.6m (DKK4.4m).
+A 10% appreciation in EUR relative to DKK would reduce the Company's net assets by EUR 0.6m (DKK 4.5m).